stoerchl/mail2mattermost/README.md

 All needed configuration have to be made inside the file `mail2mattermost.conf`.
 With adding multiple sections inside the configuration files, multiple email inboxes can be listened to.

+With the `mail_*` configurations inside the config file it is possible to define which email fields will be pushed to Mattermost.

 ### Usage